ANDDigest/ANDDigest_classification_models/README.md

 All the datasets used for the fine-tuning are freely available, and can be downloaded from the datasets section via the following [**link**](https://huggingface.co/Timofey).
 The models section contains the fine-tuned models used as a part of AI NER module in ANDDigest.

 ## Citing
-If you found ANDDigest, or the developed models, useful in your research, please cite one of the following articles:
+If you found ANDDigest, or the developed models, to be useful in your research, please cite the following articles:

 ```
-  to be added
+Ivanisenko, T.V., Saik, O.V., Demenkov, P.S. et al. ANDDigest: a new web-based module of ANDSystem for the search of knowledge in the scientific literature.
+BMC Bioinformatics 21 (Suppl 11), 228 (2020). https://doi.org/10.1186/s12859-020-03557-8

+Ivanisenko, T.V.; Demenkov, P.S.; Kolchanov, N.A.; Ivanisenko, V.A.
+The New Version of the ANDDigest Tool with Improved AI-Based Short Names Recognition.
+Int.
+J. Mol.
+Sci.
+2022, 23, 14934. https://doi.org/10.3390/ijms232314934
 ```